aplz/aplz.github.io/_posts/2020-07-13-ngram-synonym-filter.md

 subtitle: What could possibly go wrong?
 date: "2020-07-13"
 ---
+The [Synonym token filter](https://www.elastic.co/guide/en/elasticsearch/reference/master/analysis-synonym-tokenfilter.html) and the [NGram token filter](https://www.elastic.co/guide/en/elasticsearch/reference/master/analysis-ngram-tokenfilter.html) are two frequently used tools for text analysis with elasticsearch.

+This post is aimed at people already familiar with these concepts and does not provide too many technical explanations.
+Please refer to the official [elasticsearch docs](https://www.elastic.co/guide/en/elasticsearch/reference/master/analysis-synonym-tokenfilter.html) for a more thorough description.
+[Here's](https://github.com/aplz/nlp_notebooks/blob/master/elasticsearch-nlp.ipynb) also a notebook giving a high-level demonstration of text analysis with elasticsearch.

 ## Synonym token filter
 The [Synonym token filter](https://www.elastic.co/guide/en/elasticsearch/reference/master/analysis-synonym-tokenfilter.html) allows us to incorporate known synonyms in order to increase retrieval.